 And then it comes full circle with the Exbein, in Original Generation 3, becoming the next step in the Huckebein development.
 After the Mk-III, not in spite of.
 This made anime continuity all but impossible for most writers out there.

 In Rhythm Heaven, the Choir Boys from Glee Club were Ensemble Darkhorses, so for Rhythm Heaven Fever, the mascot Marshal was based on their design, with Cam and Miss Ribbon added to make the use of this trope less obvious.

-In racing games developers typically substitute Porsche for RUF, due to Electronic Arts holding exclusive rights to the Porsche brand in videogames.
-RUF cars are tuned Porsches (like what Shelby is to Ford), with more power and a slightly different bodykit, but effectively identical to a standard Porsche visually.
+In racing games developers typically substitute Porsche for Ruf, due to Electronic Arts holding exclusive rights to the Porsche brand in videogames.
+Ruf cars are tuned and rebadged Porsches (like what Shelby is to Ford), with more power and a slightly different bodykit, but effectively identical to a standard Porsche visually.
 If you see a RUF listed in a game's car lineup, it basically means there will be no Porsches in the game.
-The Forza Motorsport series featured Porsche in Forza 3, but when Forza 4 came around, Porsche was totally absent due to meddling from Electronic Arts, with only a trio of RUF 911s replacing the 20+ Porsches missing.
+The Forza Motorsport series featured Porsche in Forza 3, but when Forza 4 came around, Porsche was totally absent due to meddling from Electronic Arts, with only a trio of Ruf 911s replacing the 20+ Porsches missing.
 An expansion pack was later released which re-added Porsche, though Porsches were not featured in any other DLC.
 When Forza Horizon came out, Porsche was, yet again, absent.

 Driver: San Francisco in addition to the usual Ruf business features the stupidly rare Aston Martin Cygnet, presumably to have a Japanese compact like the Toyota iQ it's based on (Toyota does not allow licencing its vehicles outside of games with closed tracks).